6 Best Robo-Advisors For High Net Worth Investors

 The investment management fee is 0.25% AUM.

-There is no management fee for the high yield cash account.
+There is no management fee for the high yield cash account or the stock and ETF trading accounts.

 Accounts